 What are the classes offered?

-Besides the regular subjects of religion, language arts, math, science and social studies, the students also have art, music, physical education, computer lab & Spanish classes.
+Besides the regular subjects of religion, language arts, math, science and social studies, the students also have art, music, Spanish and physical education.
 The students receive health education as well as substance abuse and violence resistance education.
 Family Life is integrated with the Religion curriculum.